Admission to the Master's Program

 welcomes inquiries from individuals who consider themselves qualified for graduate

 study and who are sincere in their desire to enter the program.
 We consider our graduate

 program in computer science to be one of the best in the state.

 The following items are required to apply for admission to the Master's program.
-U.S.
+Applicants

-citizens submit these items to the College of Graduate Studies.
-Non-citizens submit them to the International Programs and Services Office.
+must submit these items to the College of Graduate Studies.

 - An application for admission.